Skip to main content

 The Teacher Intern Program

-The Teacher Intern program is a route to certification for those who have a bachelor’s degree in an approved major.
+The Teacher Intern Program is a route to certification for those who have a bachelor’s degree in an approved major.
 It is an option for students who do not complete certification requirements as undergraduates, including those who decide to pursue teaching late in their undergraduate program.
 For information about the program, contact the director of the Teacher Intern Program in the Susquehanna education department office.

 4+1 Undergraduate/Graduate Enrollment

-Undergraduate students may take a maximum of 8 hours of graduate credit prior to completion of their undergraduate degree.
+Undergraduate education majors may take a maximum of 8 hours of graduate credit prior to completion of their undergraduate degree.
 Graduate courses may be used as substitutions to fulfill undergraduate curriculum requirements.
-Master’s electives in Special Ed and ESL (see ESL Program Specialist in the Graduate Catalog, page 6) may also satisfy undergraduate requirements counting toward Pennsylvania teacher certification, when approved by the Education Department Head.
+Master’s electives in Special Education and ESL (see ESL Program Specialist in the Graduate Catalog, page 6) may also satisfy undergraduate requirements counting toward Pennsylvania teacher certification, when approved by the Education Department Head.
 However graduate credits earned do not count towards the 124 credits required for graduation and are not included in the undergraduate GPA calculation.
 Instead, these credits will appear on the graduate transcript.

 Eligible students will meet with the Director of Teacher Interns and Auxiliary Programs to register for 4+1 coursework.
 Following graduation, undergraduate students who have completed graduate coursework must still apply for and meet the regular graduate program admission requirements to be considered for admission into a graduate program.